firestranded/USW-Responses/README.md

-# USW-Responses
+# USW Help
-<sup>A collection of responses for the #usw-support channel in the TrixyBlox discord server.</sup>
+<sup>A collection of things for the #usw-support channel in the TrixyBlox discord server.</sup>